Warr Acres, Oklahoma: History

 Shopping districts appeared along MacArthur Avenue in the 1960s and 1970s.
 By 1979, the town had grown to almost three-square miles after annexing several residential developments. with shopping districts along MacArthur Blvd and Northwest Expressway, as well as Route 66 (39th Street).

 Geography

 Warr Acres is a northwest suburb of Oklahoma City.
-According to the United States Census Bureau, the city has a total area of 2.8 sqmi centered along N MacArthur Boulevard, of which 2.8 sqmi is land and 0.04 sqmi (1.06%) is water.
+According to the United States Census Bureau, the city has a total area of 2.8 sqmi centered along N MacArthur Boulevard, of which 2.8 sqmi is land and 0.04 sqmi (or 1.06%) is water.
 The city lies in the Sandstone Hills region of Oklahoma, known for hills of 250 to 400 ft and forests of blackjack oak and post oak.

 Climate

 Warr Acres has a humid subtropical climate, with variations in weather daily and seasonally, except during summer, which is consistently hot and humid.
 Central Oklahoma is subject to droughts and heavy rainfall leading to flash flooding and flooding.
 Consistent winds help cool the summers and can lead to winter ice storms.
 Warr Acres is in the center of Tornado Alley and is prone to frequent and severe tornadoes.
 The Oklahoma City metropolitan area is one of the most tornado-prone major cities in the world.
 More than 150 tornadoes have struck within the city limits since 1890, including eight rated F4/EF4 and one rated F5.